 They will also be in charge of managing the output of the workstreams, updating senior leaders, and communicating with their clients to see whether they are on track.

 Everyone from interns to senior consultants will play this role.
 They handle the executive work in a project – conducting research and interviews, building financial models in Excel, collecting data and running analyses, and building PowerPoint slides on key insights.
 Higher-ranking consultants will be given larger and more difficult tasks.

 A consultant team that best fits the context of the project will then be assembled.
 They are chosen based on various criteria: cost, experience, background relevancy, and familiarity with the EM himself or herself.

 Besides, a project may need help from supporting centers, which opens up another career path in consulting: supporting tracks.
 Find my explanation later in this article.

 Ever heard people saying consulting is about “solving business problems”?
-That vague descripton does not do justice to a highly complex job of a management consultant.
+That vague description does not do justice to a highly complex job of a management consultant.

-For a non-cliche description from a former McKinsey consultant, check out this article below:
+For a non-cliche description from a former McKinsey consultant, check out this article: What does a consultant do?

 You have to climb up the ladder

 You will always start at entry-level positions in the traditional consulting track and gradually climb up your career ladder.
 At MBB, they rarely hire an experienced person straight to manager or partner levels.